10 Things You Didn’t Know About David Crosby

 Crosby said that one of the best tips he ever got came from "Woodstock" author Joni Mitchell, who complimented his songwriting – then ordered him to "write your shit down!"
 Crosby, who primarily composed on guitar, said he learned "if you get even two words in a row that mean something, that make you feel something, you should write them down."

 In the formative days of the Byrds, Crosby quickly discovered that playing bass and singing was pretty difficult.
 In his 1988 autobiography, he compared the twin tasks to "being able to dial two telephones at once with both hands.
 All credit to Paul McCartney, I can't do it."
 He emerged from the experience to find that he was better suited to playing rhythm guitar while vocalizing.

 Spent Time 'On an Island' With David Gilmour

 In 2006, David Crosby and Graham Nash lent their signature harmonies to the title track for David Gilmour's On an Island album.
 The pair reprised their role on tour with the Pink Floyd legend, and the collaboration can be seen on Gilmour's Live from the Royal Albert Hall concert DVD.

 Didn't Get Bob Dylan at First

-Although he didn't like Bob Dylan's vocals right from the start, he later heard Bob singing 'Blowin' In The Wind' and other concert staples and labeled watching Dylan “expressing the values systems that I respected" an eye-opener.
-He now regards Dylan as “one of the major poets of our time.”
+Although he didn't like Bob Dylan's vocals right from the start, Crosby later heard Dylan singing "Blowin' in the Wind," and other concert staples and said watching Dylan "expressing the values systems that I respected" was an eye-opener.
+He later regarded Dylan as "one of the major poets of our time."

 The Everly Brothers Brought Harmony to His Life